charlie4fun/extSort/README.md

 ### config.properties
-dataType=word                      # Is not implemented
+// Is not implemented
+dataType=word

-dataSize=80000000                  # Size of initial data in memory (.txt file would be bigger) workingDirectory = /tmp/data/      # Directory where sorted, unsorted and all the intermediate files are stored unsortedFileName = unsorted.txt sortedFilePrefix = sorted useMemory = 0.4                    # Limits memory usage to BatchSorter to 40% of all free memory before BatchSorter was started
+// Size of initial data in memory (.txt file would be bigger) dataSize=80000000

+// Directory where sorted, unsorted and all the intermediate files are stored workingDirectory = /tmp/data/

+unsortedFileName = unsorted.txt

+sortedFilePrefix = sorted

+// Limits memory usage to BatchSorter to 40% of all free memory before BatchSorter was started useMemory = 0.4